 Partners: Welsh Government and Forestry Land Scotland (FLS)

-Overview: This project will highlight the potential opportunities of Earth Observation data and methodologies in operational processes.
-The project will deliver a half-day webinar introducing Earth Observation (EO) data and use case examples, an extensive set of materials such as presentations, case studies and demonstration tools for use in promoting the use of EO data in operations across policy areas, as well as specific advice regarding EO business opportunities within FLS.
+Overview: This project highlighted the potential opportunities of Earth Observation data and methodologies in operational processes.
+The project delivered a half-day webinar introducing Earth Observation (EO) data and use case examples, an extensive set of materials such as presentations, case studies and demonstration tools for use in promoting the use of EO data in operations across policy areas, as well as specific advice regarding EO business opportunities.

 Partner: Scottish Environment Protection Agency (SEPA)

-Overview: This project is joint-funded by Scottish Government through the JNCC Simple Analysis Ready Data Service Project.
+Overview: This project was joint-funded by Scottish Government through the JNCC Simple Analysis Ready Data Service Project.
 A JNCC-produced backscatter (Ground Range Detection (GRD)) Sentinel-1 analysis-ready data (ARD) product is routinely used for detailed applications across the UK and abroad.
 However, Sentinel-1 is a platform that also collects Single Look Complex (SLC) data that can be used to detect subtle movements and changes in surface elevation, using differences in the waves returned to the satellite.
 Using this technique, SEPA has demonstrated success on a small site-by-site basis for detecting illegal waste disposal.
-Through this project, the scalability of this to support cloud-based processing techniques for a national basis will be explored.
-The project aims to support the use of Sentinel-1 data to facilitate waste crime detection across Scotland.
+Through this project, the scalability of this to support cloud-based processing techniques for a national basis has been explored.
+The project aimed to support the use of Sentinel-1 data to facilitate waste crime detection across Scotland.